bijay-shrestha/frontend-appointment/packages/core/README.md

 ```

 __Step 2:__ Let's say now we want to add another header for file requests.
-Add another method that returns the required headers.
+ProfileAdd another method that returns the required headers.
 Assign the function a name following the convention (ALL_CAPITAL_LETTERS).

 We are adding a method 'FILE_HEADER' that returns headers for file requests(PDF/EXCEL requests).